-SNCR is a post combustion emissions control technology for reducing NOx by injecting an ammonia-based reagent (aqueous ammonia (NH3) or urea $[CO(NH_2)2]$) into the combustion unit at a properly determined location.
+SNCR is a post combustion emissions control technology for reducing NOx by injecting an ammonia-based reagent (aqueous ammonia (NH3) or urea [CO(NH2)2]) into the combustion unit at a properly determined location.

 The process begins with an ammonia-based reagent being vaporized, either before injection by a vaporizer or after injection by the heat of the combustion unit.
-Within the appropriate temperature range, the gas-phase urea or ammonia then decomposes into free radicals including NH3 and NH2.
-After a series of reactions, the ammonia radicals come into contact with the NOx and reduce it to N2 and H2O.
-Since NO_x includes both NO and NO2, the overall reactions with urea for NO and NO2 are as follows:
+Within the appropriate temperature range, the gas-phase urea or ammonia then decomposes into free radicals including NH_3 and NH_2 .
+After a series of reactions, the ammonia radicals come into contact with the NOx and reduce it to N_2 and N_2 .
+Since NO_x includes both NO and NO_2 , the overall reactions with urea for NO and NO_2 are as follows:

-$2NO + CO(NH_2)2 + \frac{1}{2}O_2 \to 2N_2 + CO_2 + 2H_2O$

-$2NO_2 + 2CO(NH_2)2 + O_2 \rightarrow 3N_2 + 2CO_2 + 4H_2O$
+$$2NO + CO(NH_2)2 + \frac{1}{2}O_2 \rightarrow 2N_2 + CO_2 + 2H_2O$$ $$2NO_2 + 2CO(NH_2)2 + O_2 \rightarrow 3N_2 + 2CO_2 + 4H_2O$$

-SNCR reduction efficiencies vary over a wide range: temperature, residence time, type of NOx reducing reagent, reagent injection rate, uncontrolled NOx level, distribution of the reagent in the flue gas, and CO and O_2 concentrations all affect the reduction efficiency of the SNCR.
+SNCR reduction efficiencies vary over a wide range: temperature, residence time, type of NOx reducing reagent, reagent injection rate, uncontrolled NOx level, distribution of the reagent in the flue gas, and CO and O2 concentrations all affect the reduction efficiency of the SNCR.
 It is not suitable for sources where the residence time is too short, temperatures are too low, NOx concentrations are low, or if the reagent would contaminate the product, or no suitable location exists for installing reagent injection ports.
+USEPA data indicates the reductions for urea-based SNCR systems in the steel products source category range from 42 to 90 percent (EPA Cost Control Manual (2019) - Chapter 1, Selective Non-Catalytic Reduction).

 The NO_x reduction reaction occurs within a specific temperature range for a selected reagent - at lower temperatures, the reaction kinetics are slow: at higher temperatures, the reagent oxidizes, and additional NOx is generated.
-For urea, the optimum temperature range is $1650-2100^{\circ}$ F, with peak removal typically occurring at 1850° F.
+For urea, the optimum temperature range is 1650-2100°F, with peak removal typically occurring at 1850°F.